 - Financial Services 12% of GDP

-- Highest percentage of share of hi-tech imports and export within the EU
+- The highest percentage of share of hi-tech imports and export within the EU

 - High inward Foreign Direct Investment (FDI) performance and high inward FDI potential